leonardoad/droplets/readme.md

 ## TODO
+- create droplets at random intervals
+- animate the droplet like it is hitting the glass on show up

+## DONE
 - make droplets move like a real droplet
-- create droplets at random intervals
-- animate the droplet like it is hitting the glass